Unboxed-Software/solana-course/content/transfer-hook.md

-Note: Remember that the accounts indexed 0-4 are defined by the `Execute` function of the transfer hook.
+Note: remember that the accounts indexed 0-4 are defined by the `Execute` function of the transfer hook.
 They are: `source`, `mint`, `destination`, `owner`, `extra_account_meta_list` respectively.
 The first four of which, are de-escalated, or read-only.
 These will always be read-only.
 If you try to be sneaky and add any of these first four accounts into the `extra_account_meta_list`, they will always be interpreted as read-only, even if you specify them differently with `is_writable` or `is_signer`.